How Many Calories in Scotch? A Deep Dive into the Boozy Calories

 -

 Type of Scotch: While the ABV is the primary factor, the type of scotch (single malt, single grain, blended) can slightly influence the calorie count due to subtle differences in production methods and aging processes.
-However, these differences are generally minor compared to the impact of ABV.
+Still, these differences are generally minor compared to the impact of ABV.

 -